 - 1) GCU will ensure that ground students will be able to seamlessly transition to an online learning environment and continue their progress toward graduation.
 We feel very good about where we're at in that transition as those online classes begin today. - 2) In the past 48 hours, GCU has come up with a solution that will allow us to provide a housing credit for those students who have moved off campus by the end of the day on Wednesday, March 25.
-Students only need to clarify in the personal departure plan of their housing portal by the end of the day on Wednesday whether they intend to stay on campus or return home.
-Students can return to campus at their convenience any time prior to April 23 to move out their belongings.
 Unlike most universities, we are close to the end of our semester but will still provide a partial credit.
 Please click this link to view the credit being provided for each of the residence halls.